rapid7/insightconnect-plugins/box/help.md

 * 2.0.2 - Fix issue with credentials in InsightConnect
 * 2.0.3 - Fix issue where size was sometimes reported as a float
 * 2.0.4 - Update to `Create User` action `Space Amount` input showing input for unlimited size
+* 2.1.0 - New actions Get Enterprise Groups and Add User to Group
+* 2.2.0 - New actions Get User Groups and Get User Info from Login
+* 2.2.1 - Fix issue where a misleading error message could be given in the log

 ## References